 Code Breaking and Decoding Tools

-codes and ciphers are detailed below, click to go straight to one or carry
+The following codes and ciphers are detailed below, click to go straight to one or carry on reading:

 Creating and decoding secret messages has played a pivotal role throughout history and in many fictional novels, from the Caesar Cipher by Julias Caesar, through to the Enigma Machine in World War II to the various codes in Dan Brown's novel The Da Vinci Code.